 How ALS is inherited depends on the specific mutation.
 Most mutations are inherited in an autosomal dominant pattern, meaning one copy of the mutated gene is sufficient to drive ALS.
 Since most people have two copies of each gene (one from each biological parent), a person with this type of familial ALS would have a 50% chance of passing the mutated gene to their children.

 Notably, genetics alone are not sufficient to cause ALS.
 It is possible that someone with a genetic disposition will never experience disease symptoms in their lifetime; ALS depends on a host of factors that impact its development, and many are not well-understood.

 Genetic testing, done via a blood or saliva sample, may be used to identify mutations associated with familial ALS.
 This form of testing can be recommended if more than one person in a patient’s family has ALS or a related condition called frontotemporal dementia.
 If a disease-associated mutation is identified, biological family members without any symptoms may also be tested to determine if they inherited the genetic mutation.
 This is called predictive testing.

-There are currently no gene-specific treatment options available, but knowing the disease-causing mutation may make a patient eligible for clinical trials involving gene therapy.
+Currently, no gene-specific treatment options are available for ALS patients, but knowing the disease-causing mutation may make a patient eligible for certain clinical trials, including those of investigative treatments.

 ALS News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.